oVirt/ovirt-site/source/develop/release-management/features/network/import-vm-net-changes.html.md

 one that is problematic in the context of the target cluster.
 The reasons for a MAC to be problematic are:

-* Out-of-range
+* Collision - the MAC is owned by an existing vNic.
-* Collision - the MAC is owned by another vNic
+* The MAC is out of range of the destination cluster.

 Note that a re-assign request modifies only problematic MACs.
 If a VM has “good” MACs as well, they would remain.